-Powerful people convince poor people who could never make any money in their whole life because they are poor blacks that live in Africa in third world countries that if they could get them a rhino horn they'll pay a thousand dollars, which is more than the potential killer could make in his whole life.
+Powerful people convince poor people living in third world countries that if they could get them a rhino horn they'll pay a thousand dollars, which is more than the potential killer could make in their entire life.
 Then the rich guy gives him a gun and if the poacher succeeds, he buys it for a thousand dollars, takes it to Europe or Asia, grinds it up and markets it for tens or hundreds of thousands of dollars.
 Clearly, it's high time we switched to Viagra.

-This is the way we treat everything.
-Consider the history of the geographic range of the American bison - a very beautiful animal originally found from Buffalo, New York, all the way to Sierra-Nevada before the 1800s.
-Huge herds of millions were quickly culled.
+This is how we treat everything.
+Consider the history of the geographic range of the American bison -- a very beautiful animal originally found from Buffalo, New York, all the way to Sierra-Nevada before the 1800s.
+Huge herds of untold millions were quickly culled.
 People back then told about bison thundering all through the day and all through the night.
-They called it prairie thunder.
-But that's gone and that's gone for good, and you're not going to see or hear it in your lifetime, and that's a loss.
-When they built the Trans-continental Railroad, people would buy a ticket and get a gun and load it with big slugs and shoot bison as they rode across the continent, leaving their carcasses to rot on the prairie.
+They called it "prairie thunder."
+But that's gone for good, and you're not going to see or hear it in your lifetime, and that's a loss.
+When they built the Trans-continental Railroad, people would buy a ticket and get a gun and load it with big slugs and shoot bison as they rode across the continent, leaving their carcasses to rot on the wide open prairie.
 As you can see, they split the bison herd into northern herd and southern herd.

-Generals Sheridan said that bison hunters had done more to control the American Indian than all the cavalry put together.
-We basically starved out a lot of American Indians - those that we didn't kill instantly with smallpox and measles.
+General Sheridan said that bison hunters had done more to control the American Indian than all the cavalry put together.
+We basically starved out a lot of American Indians -- those that we didn't kill instantly with smallpox and measles.
+Our ancestors practiced genocide.
 We stole this continent from other people.
 We just took it because we could.

-I have a herd of bison.
+I have a small herd of bison.
 They are absolutely magnificent animals.
-My herd bull, Lucifer stands six feet tall and weighs about twenty-six hundred pounds - when Lucifer wants to, he goes over the fence - and when he does (I've never actually seen it), the earth must shudder at this spot for a little while.
-His habit of jumping is how Lucifer got his name.
+My herd bull, Lucifer stands six feet tall and weighs about 2700 pounds -- when Lucifer wants to, he goes over the fence -- and when he does (I've never actually seen it), the earth must shudder at this spot for a little while.
+His habit of jumping is how Lucifer earned his name.

 We have to get off our anthropocentric high horse.
 Biodiversity has a value beyond how it can be used by humans.
-Other things on this earth have been here longer than us - much, much longer - and they have a right to this planet too - that includes wasps that sting you, ants that bite you, scorpions and rattlesnakes - it includes wolves and wolverines and all kinds of things that we have pushed to very brink of extinction.
+Other Earthlings have been here longer than us -- much, much longer -- and they have a right to this planet too -- that includes wasps that sting you, ants that bite you, scorpions and rattlesnakes -- it includes wolves and wolverines and all kinds of animals that we have pushed to very brink of extinction.

-I'm not going to have time to talk about all the things that concern conservation biologists but I just wanted to point out one that it is kind of pathetic: we settled on the minimum viable population size - how low can you go and still have something - to me, this is tragic.
+I cannot discuss all the things that concern conservation biologists but I do want to point out one that it is kind of pathetic: we have settled on the minimum viable population size -- how low can you go and still have something -- to me, this is tragic.